lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 SCHC Compression for CoAP header MAY be done in conjunction with the lower layers (IPv6/UDP) or independently.
 The SCHC adaptation layers, described in Section 5 of {{RFC8724}}, may be used as shown in {{Fig-SCHCCOAP1}}, {{Fig-SCHCCOAP2}}, and {{Fig-SCHCCOAP3}}.

 In the first example, {{Fig-SCHCCOAP1}}, a Rule compresses the complete header stack from IPv6 to CoAP.
 In this case, the Device and the NGW perform SCHC C/D (Static Context Header Compression Compressor/Decompressor).
-The host communicating with the Device does not implement SCHC C/D.
+The Application communicating with the Device does not implement SCHC C/D.

 ~~~~